kjergens/DataStructuresAlgorithmsClass/PSet3.md

 - the chunk size

 Add these public behaviors:
 - append - adds a new element to the ArrayList.
-(Note: if the array attribute is full, make a new array that adds another "chunk" of space.)
+(Hint: if the array is full make a new array that adds another "chunk" of space.)
 - get - returns the element at the given index.
 - getCapacity - returns how many spaces are available in the array attribute.
 - insert - inserts an element at the given index.
 (Same note as for append.)